vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 <br/>
 <h4>6.1 Preprocessing results</h4>
 <h4>6.1.1 MNE-ICA and MNE-ICA labelresults</h4>
-    <p>The following tables showcase our results after applying ICA to our EEG data and using MNE-ICA label to
+    <p align="justify">The following tables showcase our results after applying ICA to our EEG data and using MNE-ICA label to
     each component as non-brain artifactual or Brain ICs for raw, band-pass filtered, and EEG data using corrected using ASR.
 We provide averages per SSVEP frequency across all subjects and trials for each of the cases discussed previously:</p>
     <h4 align = "center"><ins>SSVEP 8 Hz frequency</ins></h4>